Skip to content

 LambdaQueryWrapper<User> lambdaQueryWrapper = queryWrapper.lambda();

-// Use Lambda expressions to construct query conditions
+// Use Lambda expressions to build query conditions

 UpdateWrapper<User> updateWrapper = new UpdateWrapper<>();